What Is the G7 and How Can It Help Solve the Global Hunger Crisis?

 What’s on the Agenda?

-In 2015, member states pledged to “lift 500 million people in developing countries out of hunger and malnutrition by 2030.”
+In 2015, at the very same location of Schloss Elmau in Germany, G7 member states pledged to “lift 500 million people in developing countries out of hunger and malnutrition by 2030.”

-Six years later, this pledge remains unfulfilled.
-Now, at a critical crossroads for global hunger, the G7 leaders have an opportunity to revisit their commitment and follow through on their 2015 pledge.
+Seven years later, this pledge remains unfulfilled and hunger levels higher than ever before.
+At this critical crossroads for global hunger, the G7 has an opportunity to revisit their commitment and act to pull people back from the brink of starvation.